-Launching a software project in an offshore location like Vietnam is a strategic alternative to in-house development in terms of reducing time-to-market, more readily available tech talent and lower costs.
+Launching a software development project in an offshore location like Vietnam is a strategic alternative to in-house development in terms of reducing time-to-market, readily available tech talent and lower costs.

 Here I will present a simple, six-step guide that will help you overcome the challenges and get the most out of an offshore collaboration in Vietnam.